 Whilst it is possible to enter a spiral dive whilst holding in Big Ears, the high forces applied to the lower lines could exceed the breaking strain of the lines leading to equipment failure!
+Do not perform spiral dives with Big Ears engaged.

-Ear Blocker System
+Big Ear System